asdf-format/asdf-standard/source/file_layout.rst

   each block to be requested directly by a specific URI.

 - A FINF writer may stream a table to disk, when the size of the table is not known at the outset.
-Using exploded for simplifies this, since a standalone file containing a single table can be iteratively appended to without worrying about any blocks that may follow it.
+Using exploded form simplifies this, since a standalone file containing a single table can be iteratively appended to without worrying about any blocks that may follow it.